eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

     * Data bits: 8
     * Stop bits: 1

-    Now you can view the DevKit is publising temperature telemetry to IoT Hub in every a few seconds.
+    Now you can view the DevKit is publishing sensor telemetry data to IoT Hub in every a few seconds.

     ![Termite](./media/termite.png)